 You can include social media in yourorganisation’s policies, or create a social media specific policy.
-You may like to try this tool for developing a social media policy.

 Make sure every employee is on the same page in terms of what’s expected and what’s required.
 Employees can be enthusiastic supporters of a brand if treated with respect and the boundaries are clear.
 Don’t overstep the mark – like one Australian bank has reportedly done recently – and make it compulsory for employees to report any negative sentiment a friend, family member or contact may air online about the institution.

 The afore mentioned bank is simply being lazy when there are so many social media monitoring tools available which allow you to keep track of what is being said about your brand on different media channels – good, bad and neutral.
 This review of social media monitoring tools includes 54 of the most well- known free software and apps available for this purpose.

 Join in the conversation.
 Most problems can be pipped at the post if an opinion is quickly acknowledged and a solution is developed.
 Developing a social media triage chart will help you decide how to deal with different conversations as they arise.